The Flash (film): Filming

 An on-set accident occurred during filming at the intersection of Renfield Street and West George Street in Glasgow, Scotland, which temporarily halted production.

 Principal photography began on April 19, 2021, at Warner Bros.
 Studios Leavesden, in Watford, England, under the working title Baby Shower.
-Henry Braham served as cinematographer after previously working on DC's The Suicide Squad (2021).
+Henry Braham was the cinematographer after previously working on the DCEU film The Suicide Squad (2021).
 He described the film as "technically complex" despite not being based in realism.
 In early May, filming took place at Burghley House in Stamford, Lincolnshire, which doubled for Wayne Manor.
-In mid-June, Miller, Clemons, Keaton, and Calle filmed scenes at St Paul's Cathedral in London, with the surrounding locations designed to portray Central City.
+In the middle of June, Miller, Clemons, Keaton, and Calle filmed scenes at St Paul's Cathedral in London, with the surrounding locations designed to portray Central City.
 Filming was also set to occur later that month in Edinburgh and Glasgow—doubling for Gotham City—for scenes with Affleck and Keaton.
 In late July, filming continued in Glasgow at Ingram Street, George Square, John Street, and Cochrane Street and involved several vehicles, while filming with the Batmobile occurred in George Square, but was temporarily halted after a camera operator on a motorcycle shooting behind the Batcycle on Renfield Street collided with it near West George Street.
 The operator was injured but not "seriously hurt".
-Keaton finished filming his scenes by mid-August.
+Keaton finished filming his scenes by the middle of August.
 In early September, Luke Brandon Field said he had joined the cast, playing Al Falcone.
 Filming lasted 138 days, and wrapped on October 18, 2021.
 During production, Miller filmed a cameo appearance for the first-season finale of the DCEU series Peacemaker (2022).